exploratory-io/book/viz/color.md

 For the histograom, you can assign a column with discrete values (text column) to make it grouped histogram chart.

-## Scatter chart
+## Scatter / Bubble chart

-For the scatter chart, you can assign a column with either discrete values (text column) to make it a grouped chart or continuous values (number column) to make it a grouped chart by value buckets.
+For the Scatter or Bubble chart, you can assign a column with either discrete values (text column) to make it a grouped chart or continuous values (number column) to make it a grouped chart by value buckets.

 ## Map (Long/Lat)